Congenital Hepatic Fibrosis Medication

 Vasopressin (Pitressin)

 Decreases portal pressure in portal hypertension through vasoconstriction of the splanchnic arterioles thus controlling hemorrhage.
 Coronary artery disease is a notable undesirable effect.
-May dispose patients with coronary artery disease to cardiac ischemia.
-This can be prevented with concurrent use of nitrates.
+It may dispose patients with coronary artery disease to cardiac ischemia.
+This may be prevented with concurrent use of nitrates.

 Has vasopressor and ADH activity.
 Increases water resorption at distal renal tubular epithelium (ADH effect) and promotes smooth muscle contraction throughout vascular bed of renal tubular epithelium.